casper-network/docs-archive/implementation/serialization-standard.rst

 * Hash: The hash of the deploy header.
 * Header: Contains metadata about the deploy.
 The structure of the header is detailed further in this document.
-* Payment: The payment code for contained smart contract.
+* Payment: The payment code for the smart contract contained in the deploy.
-* Session: The stored contract itself.
+* Session: The smart contract to be stored on the blockchain.
-* Approvals: A list of signatures:
+* Approvals: A list containing the requester's signature(s).
 * is_valid: A flag that marks the validity of the deploy.
 Note that it is the only field within the struct that is not serialized.

 Deploy-Hash